Categories

 Read more

-Note: Google Vault licenses are included only in the following Google Workspace editions: Business Plus, Enterprise, Enterprise Essentials, all Education editions, and G Suite Business.
-If your organization's Google Workspace edition doesn’t include Vault, you may be able to buy Vault add-on licenses.
-Learn more
+Note: Google Vault is included in the following Google Workspace editions: Business Plus, Enterprise, Enterprise Essentials, all Education editions, and G Suite Business.
+If your organization's edition doesn’t include Vault, you may be able to purchase Vault as an add-on.
+Check Vault availability by edition.

 Step 1: Sign in to vault.google.com using your admin credentials.